doordeck/doordeck-headless-sdk/docs/03_INSTALL.md

-# Add the SDK into your project
+# Install the SDK into your project
 <details><summary>JVM</summary>

 ````kotlin